Who loves water kefir?

 - There really is no science to water kefir.
 It’s rather forgiving and very customizable.

 - Always leave some head space.
-As you can see from the title image, I leave a few inches in my 1 liter bottles.
+As you can see from the title image, I leave a few inches in my 1-liter flip-top bottles.
 So, I probably use about 3 cups of water kefir per 1 liter bottle.

 - You’ll notice that I use lemon or lime juice in almost every recipe.
 For some reason, lemon or lime juice has just become customary in all of my water kefir flavors.
 Not sure why.
 You can eliminate it if you’d like.

-- You can use fresh fruit or fruit juice, whichever you have on hand.
+- You can use fresh fruit or fruit juice, whichever you have on hand (frozen also works).
 If you use fruit, make sure it’s chopped up or puréed, so the flavors release.

 - For any of these, you can create a mineral-rich stinging nettle water kefir for an added nutritional boost.
 Brew your nettle tea, add sugar, cool, add your water kefir grains, ferment as usual.
 Flavor however you like.
 For full instructions on how to do this, please read this post: Ferment The Nettle Harvest.